Warren William: Career

-William, who appeared in his first Broadway play in 1920, soon made a name for himself in New York, appearing in more than 20 plays on Broadway between 1920 and 1931.
-During this period he also appeared in two silent films, The Town That Forgot God (1922) and Plunder (1923).
+William appeared in his first Broadway play in 1920, and soon made a name for himself in New York.
+Between 1920 and 1931 he appeared in more than 20 plays on Broadway, and in two silent films, The Town That Forgot God (1922) and Plunder (1923).

 He moved from New York City to Hollywood in 1931.
 Looking back at his career in 2011, The Village Voice christened him "The King of Pre-Code".
-He began as a contract player at Warner Bros. and quickly became a star during what is now known as the 'Pre-Code' period.
+He began as a contract player at Warner Bros. and quickly became a star.
 He developed a reputation for portraying ruthless, amoral businessmen (Under 18, Skyscraper Souls, The Match King, Employees' Entrance), crafty lawyers (The Mouthpiece, Perry Mason), and outright charlatans (The Mind Reader).
-These roles were considered controversial, yet they were highly satisfying.
+These roles were considered controversial, yet were highly satisfying.
 This was the harshest period of the Great Depression, characterized by massive business failures and oppressive unemployment.
 Movie audiences jeered at the businessmen, who were often portrayed as predators.

-William did play some sympathetic roles, including Dave the Dude in Frank Capra's Lady for a Day and a loving father and husband cuckolded by Ann Dvorak's character in Three on a Match (1932).
+William did play some sympathetic roles, including Dave the Dude in Frank Capra's Lady for a Day, and a loving father and husband cuckolded by Ann Dvorak's character in Three on a Match (1932).
 He was a young songwriter's comically pompous older brother in Gold Diggers of 1933.
-William was Julius Caesar in Cecil B. DeMille's Cleopatra (1934; starring Claudette Colbert in the title role), and with Colbert again the same year as her character's love interest in Imitation of Life (1934).
+William was Julius Caesar in Cecil B. DeMille's Cleopatra (1934; starring Claudette Colbert), and with Colbert again the same year as her character's love interest in Imitation of Life (1934).
 He played the swashbuckling musketeer d'Artagnan in The Man in the Iron Mask (1939), directed by James Whale.